On the treewidth of triangulated 3-manifolds: Most triangulations have large treewidth

 As mentioned in the \hyperref[sec:intro]{Introduction}, most triangulations of most $3$-manifolds must have large treewidth.
 Here we briefly review two well-known and simple observations that, together, imply this fact.
 Since they are hard to find in the literature, we also sketch their proofs.

 \begin{prop} There exists a constant $C > 1$, such that there are at least $C^{n \log (n)}$ $3$-manifolds which can be triangulated with $\leq n$ tetrahedra. \end{prop}

 \begin{proof}[Sketch of the proof] Note that the number of isomorphism classes of graphs is superexponential in the number of nodes.
-Consider the family of graph manifolds where the nodes are Seifert fiber spaces of constant size.
-Conclude by the observation that graph manifolds modeled on non-isomorphic graphs are non-homeomorphic.\footnote{See \cite{orlik2006seifert} for an overview on graph manifolds and Seifert fiber spaces.} \end{proof}
+Consider the family of graph manifolds where the nodes are Seifert fibered spaces of constant size.\footnote{See \cite{orlik2006seifert} for an overview on graph manifolds and Seifert fiber spaces.} Conclude by the observation that graph manifolds modeled on non-isomorphic graphs are non-homeomorphic, cf.\ \cite[Section 3]{lackenby2017conditionally}. \end{proof}

 \begin{prop} Given $k \geq 0$, there exists a constant $C_k >1 $ such that there are at most $C_k^n$ triangulations of $3$-manifolds with dual graph of treewidth $\leq k$ and $\leq n$ tetrahedra. \end{prop}